Email FacebookTwitterMenu burgerClose thin

 Before the 2017 Trump tax law (TCJA), homeowners who itemized their deductions could deduct their mortgage interest payments on mortgages up to $1 million.
 But, after the TCJA was passed, that deduction was capped at $750,000 for mortgages taken out after December 15, 2017.
 If you’re married and filing separately, your limit is $375,000 in mortgage interest.

-The new Trump tax plan in 2025 would make the TCJA’s mortgage interest deduction limits permanent.
+The One Big Beautiful Act makes the TCJA’s mortgage interest deduction limits permanent.
 It maintains the $750,000 cap and $375,000 limit for separate filers, thereby preventing the deduction thresholds from returning to pre-TCJA levels after 2025.

 Trump Tax Plan Changes: Child Tax Credit

-With the new Trump plan in 2025, the CTC would go up to $2,500 per qualifying child through 2028.
-Beginning in 2029, the credit would return to $2,000, with annual inflation adjustments applied after that.
+With the new Trump plan in 2025, the House initially increased the CTC up to $2,500 per qualifying child through 2028.
+And then beginning in 2029, the credit would have returned to $2,000, with annual inflation adjustments applied after that.

 Trump Tax Plan Changes: Estate and Gift Tax Exemptions